architecture-building-systems/CityEnergyAnalyst/docs/installation/installation-on-mac.rst

 #.
 The command line interface: This is the command line to all the commands of CEA from your computer terminal
 #.
 The dashboard: This a web-based interface to CEA, open source and developed by the CEA team.
 #.
-The pycharm interface: this interface provides access to all the source code of CEA.
+The Pycharm interface: this interface provides access to all the source code of CEA.

-While the command line interface, and dashboard interface are included during the installation of CEA, the rest of the interfaces require a few steps to get them up and running.
+While the command line and dashboard interfaces are included during the installation of CEA, the Pycharm interface requires a few steps to get it up and running.

 Pycharm
 -------